farl-opa/Mantis-CO-FLIP.jl/README.md

   julia.
 Enter the package manager by typing `]` and activate the current environment by typing `activate .`.
 The environment is shown in parenthesis '()' and should say 'docs'.
-Type `dev ../../Mantis.jl` and execute this command.
-The environment will be updated so that the latest version of Mantis is available with its updated structure.
+Type `dev ../../Mantis.jl` and execute this command. **Note that `../../Mantis.jl` refers to the folder name.
+If you did not call this Mantis.jl, make sure to use to correct name.** The environment will be updated so that the latest version of Mantis is available with its updated structure.
 Then you may also have to run `instantiate` to make sure the `docs\`-environment is updated.
 You can now redo the previous step.
 - Then you need to create a (local) webserver to view the HTML docs, for which there are a few options, see the [Documenter Docs](https://documenter.juliadocs.org/stable/man/guide/).
   Since I have `Python` installed, I use the python option.
 Run